-Over the years, Albania has made important progress to address VAW.
-From 2017 to 2020, key improvements in the legislative area were observed: a new Law on State-Guaranteed Legal Aid, approved in 2017, enables victims of domestic violence, sexual abuse and human trafficking to benefit automatically from free legal aid and exemption from court and other related fees; the 2017 amendments to the Code of Criminal Procedures include special provisions for interviewing women victims of sexual abuse; the new Law on Social Housing, adopted in 2018, provides social housing to women survivors of domestic violence; and the Law on Domestic Violence was amended in 2018 and 2020 and brought in line with the standards of the Istanbul Convention by strengthening prevention and protection measures for domestic and intimate partner violence.
+To address the serious infringements on the rights of women and girls for a life free from violence, Albania has made important progress in recent years.
+From 2017 to 2020, key improvements in the legislative area were observed: a new Law on State-Guaranteed Legal Aid, approved in 2017, enables victims of domestic violence, sexual abuse and human trafficking to benefit automatically from free legal aid and exemption from court and other related fees; the 2017 amendments to the Code of Criminal Procedures include special provisions for interviewing women victims of sexual abuse; the new Law on Social Housing, adopted in 2018, provides social housing to women survivors of domestic violence; and the Law on Domestic Violence was amended in 2018 and 2020 to bring it in line with the standards of Istanbul Convention by strengthening prevention and protection measures for domestic and intimate partner violence.